-To date little scientific research has been conducted into CST in Parkinson’s but anecdotal evidence suggests that it may improve vitality, enhance movement and co-ordination, reduce pain and fatigue, improve the immune, respiratory and digestive systems, and improve heart function.
+To date little scientific research has been conducted into Craniosacral therapy (CST) in Parkinson’s but anecdotal evidence suggests that it may improve vitality, enhance movement and co-ordination, reduce pain and fatigue, improve the immune, respiratory and digestive systems, and improve heart function.
 It has also been credited with reducing anxiety and panic attacks, headaches, depression, sleep disturbance and other stress-related symptoms and so enhancing wellbeing.
 This can of course be beneficial for both individuals and their families.

 Brain specific CST may be effective in improving function of the nervous system and so reducing some Parkinson’s symptoms.